Bring Your Student’s Neighborhood History to Life:

 Collaboration

-Narrative İnfrastructure focuses on existing neighborhoods and helps them recognize and reinforce their informal traditions.
+Narrative İnfrastructure, the host of Chat Maps, focuses on existing neighborhoods and helps them recognize and reinforce their informal traditions.

-Developers and politicians can use community story maps to enhance continuity with projects, contextualizing new initiatives with the local sense of identity.
+Developers and politicians, entrepreneurs and community organizers can use neighborhood story maps to enhance continuity with projects, contextualizing new initiatives with the local sense of identity.

 We do this by mapping the oral history stories of the neighborhood, and looking for patterns in the story themes that can be incorporated and expanded upon.

-CHAT-MAPs is our school out-reach program to build narrative infrastructure.
-The students collect the stories and we combine them:
+Chat Maps, our school out-reach program, is used to build local narrative infrastructure.
+The students collect the stories and we combine them into a composite map:

 2. Narrative İnfrastructure compiles and creates the final, comprehensive neighborhood map (gratis for a limited number of classes per semester, apply early.)